-3.3.2 RFSP RECIPIENT APPLICANTS
+3.3.2 REGIONAL FOOD SYSTEM PARTNERSHIPS (RFSP) RECIPIENT APPLICANTS

-In accordance with the LAMP legislation, current RFSP grant recipients may apply for an FMPP or LFPP grant on behalf of requesting producers and/or eligible entities (as listed in section 3.2 of the RFSP RFA).
+In accordance with the LAMP legislation, current RFSP grant recipients may apply for an FMPP or LFPP grant on behalf of requesting producers and/or eligible entities (as listed in the RFSP RFA).
 Active RFSP recipients are eligible to receive more than one FMPP or LFPP project within an award cycle to allow them to apply on behalf of those entities.

-Active RFSP recipients applying to FMPP or LFPP on behalf of their producers and eligible entities should indicate on the Project Narrative that they are a current RFSP recipient.
+Active RFSP recipients applying to FMPP or LFPP on behalf of their eligible partnerships should indicate on the FMLFPP Project Narrative or FMLFPP Turnkey Project Narrative that they are a current RFSP recipient.
 They must meet all program requirements and undergo competitive peer review as do all other FMPP or LFPP applicants.
 Refer to section 5.2 for more information.

 If selected for funding, active RFSP recipients signing the grant agreement as the AOR on behalf of their producers and eligible entities accept all financial and legal liabilities for that grant recipient's grant award at the time the agreement is signed.
-Additionally, they are responsible for all grant decisions and project activities, and accountable for meeting Federal status, regulations, and the terms and conditions of the award.
+In addition, they are responsible for all decisions and project activities related to the grant agreement, and accountable for meeting Federal statutes, regulations, and the terms and conditions of the award.
 An applicant organization, including RFSP recipient applicants, cannot accept an award and later transfer the award to another organization (including the producer or eligible entity associated with the active RFSP grant).

 Alternatively, RFSP recipients wanting to solely provide technical assistance or administrative support to producers and/or eligible entities applying to FMLFPP, but not serve as the AOR, may provide that directly with no formalized agreement and the eligible entities or producers may apply directly (noting that the project must benefit more than one producer).
-They could also choose to pursue the contractual relationship mentioned in section 3.3.1.a.
+They could also choose to pursue the contractual relationship mentioned in section 3.3.1.